VincentHussani/Machinelearning-Final-Project/README.md

 # Machinelearning-Final-Project
 The results of the final project in DV2599

-The notebook and DrawAndPredictApp.py should be put in the same folder.
-Create two folders where those files are called "processing" and "models".
+DrawAndPredictApp.py should be put in the same folder as the models folder.

-Both of those folders will be included in the zip with some example models and content.
+- models contains a set of example models for the drawing app

-Processing shows different stages of processing the letters on the drawingboard.
+* Processing shows different stages of processing the letters on the drawingboard.

-Pressing recognise will generate new pictures from the drawing board and put them in processing.
+* Pressing recognise will generate new pictures from the drawing board and put them in processing.

 naming convention:
 mod = cnn